aaliomer/c--/README.md

 # c--
 This is a multiple paradigm language to replace c++ and rust.
-It should be easier to pick up and more productive than Go.
+It should be easier to pick up, as boring and more productive than Go.

 the top goals of this language are:
 - interoperability with c and possibly other functional languages with algebraic data types (why can't we call an elm function? or generate elm code?)